List of common misconceptions about language learning: Intelligence is not strongly correlated with language-learning ability

-Immersion is the best way to learn a language
+Immersion is not always the best way to learn a language

 The ability for learners to develop their language skills depends to a large extent on the type of language input that they receive.
 For input to be effective for second-language acquisition, it must be comprehensible.
 Merely being immersed in a second-language environment is no guarantee of receiving comprehensible input.
 For example, learners living in a country where their second language is spoken may be lucky enough to interact with native speakers who can alter their speech to make it comprehensible; but equally, many learners will not have that same luck, and may not understand the vast majority of the input that they receive.

 In addition, adult learners living in a foreign country may not have very high linguistic demands placed on them, for example if they are a low-level employee at a company.
 Without the incentive to develop high-level skills in their second language, learners may undergo language fossilisation, or a plateau in their language level.

 Classroom instruction can be useful in both providing appropriate input for second-language learners, and for helping them overcome problems of fossilisation.

 Research on bilingual education programs such as Structured English Immersion classes showed that students in these classes acquire skills equivalent to those of children in English-only programs.
 Those results suggest that a full immersion is not necessarily more advantageous than a partial immersion.

-Grammar study is detrimental to second-language acquisition
+Grammar study is not entirely detrimental to second-language acquisition

 The study of grammar is helpful for second-language learners, and a lack of grammar knowledge can slow down the language-learning process.
 On the other hand, relying on grammar instruction as the primary means of learning the language is also detrimental.
 A balance between these two extremes is necessary for optimal language learning.

-Every child learns a second language in the same way
+Not every child learns a second language in the same way

 Not all learning methods are successful for all children.
 A more sociable child learns to speak the second language more quickly so that they can be like their peers, without worrying about potential mistakes and the limits of their language resources.
 The shyer student learns by listening and observing what is going on around them.
-Research shows that both types of students succeed better depending on the context; the socially active student excels in group works, while the "active listener" excels in teacher-oriented activities.
-Such different types of learners suggest the inexistence of a universally efficient learning strategy, what is also suggested through experiments involving young L1 learners and adult L2 learners of the same language.
+Research shows that both types of students succeed better depending on the context; the socially active student excels in groupwork, while the "active listener" excels in teacher-oriented activities.
+This suggests that no learning strategy is ideal for all students, as is also suggested by experiments involving young L1 learners and adult L2 learners of the same language.

 Children's behavior in the classroom also varies across cultures; a child accustomed to learning with peers will pay more attention to their classmates than to the teacher.

 Social class differences also come into play: children from technologically advanced urban backgrounds are more exposed to academic language than children from rural and technologically less advanced backgrounds.